w3c/badging/explainer.md

 feature-detect them individually.
-In particular, this allows you to fall back to showing your own badge in the page favicon or title if the `navigator.setClientBadge` API is not available (regardless of the availability of the scope API).
+In particular, this allows you to fall back to showing your own badge in the page favicon or title if the `navigator.setClientBadge` API is not available (regardless of the availability of the app API).
 This is a complete example for a site that wants to set the badge on both the current document and for apps across the origin:

 ```js